CattoFace/RecursiveFileScrape/README.md

 # Recursive File Scraper

-A Python script that recursively downloads files from a webpage and links within that page.
+A Python script that recursively downloads files from a webpage and links within that page using a console or by importing the script.
 Single page downloading and page component filter and other configurations are available.

 ## Setup